Skip to main content

 Best Practices

-- Close Channels Properly: Use "writer closes" principle to manage channel lifecycle
+2. Close Channels Properly: Use "who writes, who closes" principle to manage channel lifecycle

-- Monitor Performance: Adjust configuration parameters according to actual scenarios
+4. Monitor Performance: Adjust configuration parameters based on actual scenarios

 Next Steps